 What's the difference between prebiotics and probiotics?

-I explain this a lot in my clinic!
-Probiotics are the live, 'good' bacteria.
-Prebiotics (like chicory root) are the 'food' or 'fertiliser' for those bacteria.
-You need both for a healthy gut, which is why we include both in our daily supplement.
+I explain this a lot in my clinic.
+Probiotics are the live beneficial bacteria.
+Prebiotics, like chicory root, are the food source for those bacteria.
+You often want both, which is why we include both in our daily supplement.

 Is chicory root a filler in dog food?

-No, it is a functional ingredient.
-Unlike a true filler (which adds bulk with no nutritional benefit), chicory root is added specifically for its valuable prebiotic fibre.
-It actively benefits your dog's digestive health.
+No, it is generally considered a functional ingredient.
+Unlike a true filler, chicory root is added specifically for its prebiotic fibre and potential digestive benefits.

 How much chicory root is safe for my dog?

-The dose depends on the dog's size and the concentration of the product.
-It's best to follow the feeding guide on your dog's food or supplement.
-Avoid giving large amounts of pure inulin, as it can cause digestive upset.
+The right amount depends on your dog's size and the concentration in the product.
+It is best to follow the feeding guide on the food or supplement label and avoid giving large amounts of pure inulin without guidance.

 Is chicory root better than FOS or MOS?